The State of Florida Issues COVID-19 Updates 04/02/20

 - FDOT is leading the coordination of DOH and the Florida Highway Patrol to implement Executive Order 20-86.
 To date, more than 1,500 traveler forms have been collected at the I-10 and I-95 checkpoints.

 - FDOT continues to coordinate with seaports across the state to monitor port activity.

 - FDOT continues to coordinate with public use airports, DOH and law enforcement to implement Executive Order 20-80.
 To date, more than 8,100 traveler forms have been collected at public use airports across the state.

 - Find more information on FDOT’s response to COVID-19 here.

 FLORIDA DEPARTMENT OF VETERANS’ AFFAIRS

-- FDVA has restricted visitor access to its state veterans’ homes until further notice, with the exception of essential visitors.
-In addition, admissions in our network of state veterans’ homes are temporarily suspended.
+- FDVA is restricting visitor access to its state veterans’ homes until further notice, with the exception of essential visitors.
+In addition, admissions in our network of state veterans’ homes are temporarily being suspended.

-- Find more information on FDVA’s response to COVID-19 here.
+- Find more information on DVA’s response to COVID-19 here.